 Through a glass, darkly 2017

-The interesting patterns on the cracked safety glass look like street networks seen from above, recalling Sydney’s current road expansions cutting new paths through cities, suburbs and the bush, bringing consumers and consumables together.
+The interesting patterns on the cracked safety glass look like street networks seen from above, recalling Sydney’s current road expansions cutting new paths through cities, suburbs and the bush, bringing people and products together.

-Our interconnections depend so much on urban change and our ever-expanding road networks - Westconnex and M4 expansion.
-They define movement and life and products and people and gobble up land and livelihoods.
+Capitalism depends so much on our ever-expanding road networks.
+They define movement and life and gobble up land and livelihoods.

-The cracked glass is a metaphor for these interconnections made by roads and their central place in globalisation and consumerism.
+The cracked glass is a metaphor for these interconnections made by roads and their central place in capitalism.
 Through the shattered glass we see the dark nature of rampant consumerism and the devastation of our environment that is required to sustain it.
 Both the smashed cars and our road networks share redundancy.
-The black and white references our impaired perception of what we are doing to our world: For now we see through a glass, darkly.
+The black and white images reference our impaired perception of what we are doing to our world: For now we see through a glass, darkly.